r57zone/DSAdvance/README.md

 3. Connect the Sony DualSense, DualShock 4, Nintendo Pro controller or Joy-Cons.
 4. Unzip and launch DSAdvance.
 5. If necessary, change the dead zones of the sticks, triggers or other parameters in the configuration file `Config.ini`.
-6. When used with Steam games, in the controller settings, disable "Playstation personal settings".
+6. When used with Steam games, in the controller settings, disable `Playstation personal settings`.
 7. It is also recommended to install [HidHide](https://github.com/nefarius/HidHide/releases), then in the `HidHide Configuration Client` add `DSAdvance.exe` and turn on the parameter `Enable device hiding` (If turned off).
 It is necessary so that the game did not see our controller, and saw only emulated Xbox 360 gamepad.
 8. (Optional) To launch from the notification area (tray), by double-clicking, you can add a shortcut to `Launcher.exe` to Windows startup `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.
 9. (Optional) To run third-party utilities via Launcher, specify the title and path to the application in the configuration file.